bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

    ![](/img/gradle-multiflavor.jpg)

    Gradle Runner generates a `$BITRISE_APK_PATH_LIST` env var output that contains ALL the build variants you have set in the step above.
-We will need this output env var later - you can always check the generated env var key and its value at `Env Vars` tab!
+We will need this output env var later - you can always check this env var key and its value containing the APKs at `Env Vars` tab!

 ## Signing and deploying